Harry Tschopik Jr.

-Harry Tschopik Jr. (August 23, 1915 – November 12, 1956) was an American ethnologist whose researched centered on South American material culture, namely Peruvian indigenous communities.
+Harry Tschopik Jr. (August 23, 1915 – November 12, 1956) was an American ethnologist whose research centered on South American material culture, namely Peruvian indigenous communities.
 He worked to fuse a relationship between ethnology and archeology, while adhering strongly to a belief in the mission of museums to take anthropology to the public.
 He was a seminal figure in Peruvian ethnology having trained many of the first-generation Peruvian ethnologists, and as a scholar, he set the standard for field recordings for cultural anthropology.

 Early life and education

 Born in New Orleans on August 23, 1915, Tschopik, Jr. was named for his father, Harry Schlessinger Tschopik.
 While attending Isidore Newman High School in New Orleans, he became interested initially in the field of archeology, then decided to pursue a career in anthropology.

 Tschopik enrolled at Tulane University in the fall of 1932, after being declined admission to the University of California at Berkeley.
 After completing his first two years of collegiate general studies at Tulane, he transferred to the University of California his junior year, where he completed his A.B. in anthropology with honors in 1936.
 Shortly before his graduation from the University of California, he landed his first field experience opportunity in the summer of 1935 as a member of the archeological field crew working under Waldo R. Wedel in the Sacramento Valley near Marysville.

 Tschopik continued his education at Harvard University, doing graduate work on a path that would allow him to specialize in the archeology of Central America.
 When opportunities to work within his specialty failed to materialize, he instead accepted the invitation to assist Clyde Kluckhohn in his ethnographic work on the material culture of Navaho communities throughout 1937.